aceeric/desktop-kubernetes/README.md

 Desktop Kubernetes is a Linux *Bash* project that provisions a desktop Kubernetes cluster using VirtualBox - with each cluster node consisting of a CentOS Stream, Alma, or Rocky Linux guest VM.
 The purpose is to create a local development and testing environment that is 100% compatible with a production-grade Kubernetes environment.

-Desktop Kubernetes is the *57 Chevy* of Kubernetes distros: you can take it apart and put it back together with just a few Linux console tools: bash, curl, genisoimage, ssh, scp, tar, openssl, vboxmanage, and kubectl.
+Desktop Kubernetes is the *57 Chevy* of Kubernetes distros: you can take it apart and put it back together with just a few Linux console tools: bash, curl, genisoimage, ssh, scp, tar, openssl, vboxmanage, helm, and kubectl.
 That being said, **v1.28.0** of this distribution is Kubernetes Certified.
 See: [CNCF Interactive Landscape](https://landscape.cncf.io/card-mode?category=platform&amp;grouping=category&amp;selected=desktop-kubernetes).

 [<img src="https://www.cncf.io/wp-content/uploads/2020/07/certified_kubernetes_color-1.png" width="90"/>](https://github.com/cncf/k8s-conformance/tree/master/v1.28/desktop-kubernetes)